tarun1000101/Anholor/README.md

 Practice science on paper.
 It helps a lot.
 You have books with unused pages?
 You can use them instead of buying new ones.
 After use, you can sell them to a recycler.
+You want to work on it, you work on it.
+I am doing this in my free time.